Applications may be submitted at any time

 Assembling your NIDA-Inserm application requires careful and thorough coordination between you and your mentor.

-Instruction and example application materials for the fellowship include:
+Instruction and application materials for the fellowship include:

 - NIDA-Inserm Drug Abuse Research Fellowship Application Instruction Packet (PDF, 223KB)

-- Sample NIDA International Program Drug Abuse Research Fellowship Application Form (PDF, 352KB)
+- NIDA International Program Drug Abuse Research Fellowship Application Form (PDF, 352KB)

 - NIDA International Program Fellowship Application Reference Form (PDF, 135KB)

-In addition to completing the online application forms, you must upload a detailed research plan and your mentor must upload a statement approving the plan and discussing how the research and fellowship plans were developed.
-You are responsible for writing the research plan, and your mentor must review and approve your plan before you upload it.
-These documents are the most important parts of the Fellowship application and should demonstrate collaboration between you and your mentor.
+Your application must include a detailed research plan and a mentor statement approving the plan and discussing how the research and fellowship plans were developed.
+You are responsible for writing the research plan, and your mentor must review and approve your plan before you submit it as part of your application.
+The research plan and mentor statement are the most important parts of the Fellowship application and should demonstrate collaboration between you and your mentor.

 How Should I Apply?

 Individuals wishing to apply for the NIDA-Inserm fellowship should notify the NIDA International Program (firstname.lastname@example.org) and the Inserm Department of National and Foreign Affairs (Insermemail@example.com) of their plans to apply.

 Département des Partenariats et des Relations Exterieures – DPRE Inserm